Redocly/redocly-cli-cookbook/custom-plugin-decorators/spread-root-security/README.md

 A common scenario is when one spec (for example, `foo.yaml`) defines shared infrastructure — security schemes and root-level `security` — but has no paths of its own, while another spec (`bar.yaml`) defines all the paths but has no `security` at all.
 After joining, the operations from `bar.yaml` end up with no security applied.

-This decorator (`spread-root-security`) solves that: it reads the root-level `security` from a specified source file (for example `foo.yaml`) and sets it as root-level `security` on the document you are bundling when that document does not already define its own.
+This decorator (`apply-root-security`) solves that: it reads the root-level `security` from a specified source file (for example `foo.yaml`) and sets it as root-level `security` on the document you are bundling when that document does not already define its own.
 It runs as a `bundle` step, giving you full control over which file supplies the requirement.

 ## Code